anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-intro.md

 * What is the criteria for an A in the course?
 * Which of the course's learning goals are you most excited about?
 * What are the basic concepts of software design?

+* Remember to also fill out the Background survey asap and join CampusWire